asweigart/pyautogui/README.md

 * On Windows, PyAutoGUI accesses the Windows API (also called the WinAPI or win32 API) through the built-in `ctypes` module.
 The `nicewin` module at https://github.com/asweigart/nicewin provides a demonstration for how Windows API calls can be made through Python.

-* On macOS, PyAutoGUI uses the `rubicon-objc` module to access the Cocoa API.
+* On macOS, PyAutoGUI uses the `Pyobjc` module to access the Cocoa API.

 * On Linux, PyAutoGUI uses the `Xlib` module to access the X11 or X Window System.